Core Scientist / Research Fellow

 About

-I am a computer scientist and computational/mathematical modeller and currently a Core Scientist at the Roslin Institute.
-Over my career, my research has focussed on the computational modelling of systems to help improve improve the understanding of the natural and synthetic world.
+I am a computer scientist and computational/mathematical modeller and currently a Core Scientist and Research Fellow at The Roslin Institute, University of Edinburgh.
+I work within the group of Prof Rowland Kao.
+Over my career, my research has focused on the computational modelling of systems to help improve the understanding of the natural and synthetic world.